react-querybuilder/react-querybuilder/CHECKLIST.md

 #### From GitHub

+> Note: The "Version" and "Publish" workflows are separate so that the "Publish" workflow can be run against the commit created by the "Version" workflow.
+This ensures that the provenance statements point to the commit with the latest version tag and not its parent commit.

-3. Manually run the [Version](https://github.com/react-querybuilder/react-querybuilder/actions/workflows/version.yml) workflow.
+1. Manually run the [Version](https://github.com/react-querybuilder/react-querybuilder/actions/workflows/version.yml) workflow.
-4. Manually run the [Publish](https://github.com/react-querybuilder/react-querybuilder/actions/workflows/version.yml) workflow.
+2. Manually run the [Publish](https://github.com/react-querybuilder/react-querybuilder/actions/workflows/publish.yml) workflow.

 #### Manual